Federico Coppitelli: Osijek

 On 1 July 2024, Osijek announced Coppitelli as their new head coach on a two-year contract.
 At the time of the appointment, Osijek had finished fourth in the SuperSport HNL and had qualified for the Europa Conference League Qualifiers 2024-25 under former coach Zoran Zekic.
 Coppitelli's first official game took place in the Conference League Second Round 1st leg on the 25th of July 2024, against Levadia at the Opus Arena, winning 5–1.

 Casertana

 On 2 July 2025, Coppitelli signed for Italian Serie C club Casertana.

+Cosenza

+On 17 July 2026, Coppittelli was hired by Cosenza in Serie C for one season.